congruence-engine/universal-ner-with-gliner/README.md

 ## Outputs
 - [Fine-tuned GLiNER model](https://huggingface.co/congruence-engine/gliner_2.5_textile_industry_historic)
-- Huggingface demo of the fine-tuned model in action
+- HuggingFace demo of the fine-tuned model in action
-- Google Colab notebook tutorial on how to fine-tune the model in the context of cultural heritage
+- [Jupyter notebooks](https://github.com/congruence-engine/universal-ner-with-gliner/tree/main/code) showing how to prepare data for fine-tuning, and the fine-tuning process itself.
 - Forthcoming book chapter in *Emergent Histories: New Work in the Digital History of Industry and Collections from the Congruence Engine Project*